 This chart is based on a pill known as Microgynon, but other brands contain the same amounts of active ingredients (including Seasonale, Seasonique, Jolessa, Quasense, Nordette, Levora, Portia, and Levlen).

 Dr. Lesley Miller at the University of Washington in Seattle points out that “when a woman is on the birth-control pill, every day becomes the same hormonally.
 The woman has a set dose of progesterone and a set dose of estrogen… Every day becomes the same pattern."
-For women with PMDD, having the same amount of hormone every day can be a good thing.
+For people with PMDD, having the same amount of hormone every day can be a good thing.
 In fact, the pill is sometimes prescribed to treat PMDD, and continuous use may help even more.

 Different brands of the pill contain varying types and amounts of hormones, so if you don’t like the pill you’re taking, you may have a different experience with another brand containing different types or amounts of hormones.